-Notes: For the detailed NTM classification, see the Appendix.
-The six countries are Australia, China, India, Japan, Korea, and New Zealand.
+Note: For the detailed NTM classification, see the Appendix.

-Source: Author, based on the UNCTAD TRAINS database, https://trainsonline.unctad.org/home (Accessed 20 June 2020).
+Source: Author's calculations, based on UNCTAD TRAINS database (accessed 20 June 2020).

-4. Non-tariff Measures in the Six East Asian Countries
+4. NTMs in the Six East Asian Countries

-This section presents simple economic analyses of NTMs in the six countries.
-While a number of methods quantify the impacts of NTMs on trade (Deardorff and Stern, 2001; Ing and Cadot, 2017; de Melo and Nicita, 2018a), three main basic methods measure the prevalence of NTMs in trade by measuring the incidences of NTMs.
+This section presents simple economic analyses of NTMs in the six East Asian countries.
+While there are a number of methods to measure the impacts of NTMs on trade (Deardorff and Stern, 2001; Ing and Cadot, 2017; de Melo and Nicita, 2018a), there are three main basic methods to measure the prevalence of NTMs on trade by measuring the incidence of NTMs.

 - Frequency index (FI) is the ratio of the number of products (calculated based on tariff lines) affected by at least one NTM to the total number of products within the product group.
-FI indicates the percentage of traded goods to which NTMs apply. - (ii) Coverage ratio (CR) is basically the FI weighted by the value of exports (imports).
-CR is the ratio of the value of traded products affected by at least one NTM to the total value of traded goods.
-CR measures the percentage of trade subject to NTMs. - (iii) Prevalence score (PS) is the average number of all unique types of NTMs applied simultaneously on traded goods, which is basically the average number of NTMs applied to traded goods.
+FI indicates the percentage of traded goods to which NTMs apply. - Coverage ratio (CR) is basically the FI weighted by the value of exports (imports).
+CR is the ratio of the value of traded products that are affected by at least one NTM to the total value of traded goods.
+CR measures the percentage of trade subject to NTMs. - Prevalence score (PS) is the average number of all unique types of NTMs applied simultaneously on traded goods, which is basically the average number of NTMs applied to traded goods.